narasegowdanithin/Metaverse_Browser_Interaction/README.md

 ### Step 2: Start the WebSocket for Metaverse Property

-1. Add the following URL to the running script in Metaverse to enable exiting the quiz:
+1. Add the following URL to the running script in Metaverse to enable interaction between browser and metaverse property:
    ```sh
    http://your-url:3001/messageback.js

 ### Additional Information